Eat the rainbow...they say

 Flavonoids in blue and purple foods give them their deep colour.
 They have been studied for many years and have been shown to help prevent coronary heart disease and cancer.

-Blue, purple and deep-red fruits and vegetables are full of proanthocyanidins and anthocyanins.
-These are antioxidants that help to keep our brains functioning optimally and our hearts healthy.
+Blue, purple and deep-red fruits and vegetables contain proanthocyanidins and anthocyanins.
+These antioxidants help keep our brains functioning optimally and our hearts healthy.
 Anthocyanins may help protect cells from damage and reduce the chances of cancer, stroke, and heart disease.
 These foods also contain resveratrol, which is anti-inflammatory, anti-cancer, and good for the brain!

 Beetroot, radishes, and purple cabbage contain nitrates that help lower blood pressure naturally.
 The darker fruits contain phytochemicals that help recover damage from stress and inflammation.